-Have you ever noticed that when school starts everyone’s excited but that it only lasts for a few days and then real life sets in.
+Have you ever noticed that when school starts everyone’s excited but that it only lasts for a few days and then real-life sets in?
+In the first week of school, everyone is excited about new books and school supplies.

-It’s so easy to allow the day in and out of homeschooling stress you out especially when you have chronic illness.
+It’s so easy to allow the day in and out of homeschooling to stress you out especially when you have a chronic illness.

 My health is probably the best it’s been in 8 years and after graduating my two oldest daughters, I’ll only be homeschooling my youngest two.